flatcar-archive/flatcar-docs/os/customizing-sshd.md

+---
-# Customizing the SSH daemon
+title: Customizing the SSH daemon
+weight: 10
+---

 Flatcar Container Linux defaults to running an OpenSSH daemon using `systemd` socket activation -- when a client connects to the port configured for SSH, `sshd` is started on the fly for that client using a `systemd` unit derived automatically from a template.
 In some cases you may want to customize this daemon's authentication methods or other configuration.
 This guide will show you how to do that at boot time using a [Container Linux Config][cl-configs], and after building by modifying the `systemd` unit file.